| Six Sigma/Continuous

 improvement is the Improvement Team.
 The council tracks

+and supports all Improvement Teams.
 The council formulates a quality strategy

 that has specific marketing and financial objectives